-If you are a repeat offender, each repeated fine will increase by $1,000 compared to previous violation.
+If you are a repeat offender, each repeated fine will increase by $1,000 compared to the previous violation.
 The total amount of penalty will depend on the total number of violations. .
-A person may be charged with a Class 6 felony for intentionally using dyed diesel for a taxable use. 😮 Unless the total amount used is under 20 gallons.
+A person may be charged with a Class 6 felony for intentionally using dyed diesel for taxable use. 😮 Unless the total amount used is under 20 gallons.
 I don’t think they normally enforce this but, I wouldn’t push it.

 A person who attempts to alter the strength or composition of any dye or dye marker in any dyed diesel fuel may be charged with a Class 6 felony.
 Don’t mess with it.
 This is meant to deter those pesky “fuel launderers”.
 Say launderers 3 times fast.

-Inspectors will often be found at weigh stations, safety stations, agricultural shows, truck stops and other places where large amounts of commercial vehicles are found.
+Inspectors will often be found at weigh stations, safety stations, agricultural shows, truck stops, and other places where large amounts of commercial vehicles are found.
 They have been known to dip tanks in entire parking lots.

 Thinking of refusing to be inspected?
-You will be meet with an automatic $5,000 dollar fine.
+You will be met with an automatic $5,000 dollar fine.
 It would be better to just take the regular fine if you have less than 500 gallons.
 Keep this in mind if you are ever in this situation.
-Bottom line stay away from using it unless you have a legal reason.
+Bottom line, stay away from using it unless you have a legal reason.
 Never sell off-road for any reason!
 This could result in jail time. 👮♂️

 Will using dyed fuel void my warranty?

-This is not a strait forward answer.
+This is not a straight forward answer.
 My advice is to not risk it.
 The dealer is looking for a way out of paying for your repair and if they can find it, they will.
 That being said, it should not void your warranty.
 After all, dyed/red diesel is still Ultra Low Sulfur Diesel (ULSD).
 There used to be an issue here before 2006 when off-road diesel was mixed in meeting the standards for ULSD but that is no longer the case.
 Today no matter whether you get regular or dyed fuel it is ULSD.

 The reason I would say that it shouldn’t be an issue is, there are times especially in an emergency when you may need to run off-road diesel.
-During hurricanes it is common practice for the governor to allow off-road to be used due to a shortage.
+During hurricanes, it is common practice for the governor to allow off-road to be used due to a shortage.
 A dealer would have a tough time arguing that.